pic

 13.714 ns (1 allocation: 80 bytes)

-Slicing is another operation that creates arrays and therefore allocates.
-This is due to the default behavior of slicing, which returns a new copy rather than a view of the original object.
-The sole exception is when a single element is accessed, in which case no new allocation occurs.
+Slicing is another operation that creates arrays and therefore incurs memory allocations.
+This arises from the default behavior of slicing, which returns a new copy rather than a view of the original object.
+The sole exception is when a single element is accessed, in which case no new allocation takes place.

 x = [1,2,3]